al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 ## *3.*Being Useful

-Popping up an alert box every time you submit the form isn't really very useful &hellip; in fact, it's going to get pretty annoying pretty quickly.
+Popping up an alert box every time we submit the form isn't really very useful &hellip; in fact, it's going to get pretty annoying pretty quickly.

 Let's modify our Javascript to implement some basic *client-side validation* instead.
 We'll prevent the user from submitting the form unless they have filled in the name field.